daenney/daenney.github.io/_posts/2017-04-22-monitoring-wifi-with-prometheus.md

 Onwards to the next adventure, getting DD-WRT to run.
 When looking through the DD-WRT site I could only find really old builds but it turns out that what you should just get is the latest beta from their FTP.
-A quick browse through the forums showed that others had the latest version running in the AC66U without issue and that it came with a 3.10 kernel!
+A quick browse through the forums showed that others had the latest version running on the AC66U without issue and that it came with a 3.10 kernel!
 After a few hours of frustration (it turns out you need to flash 26339 first otherwise your 5GHz will be broken) I finally had everything running.